AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2020-12-09-python-int-objects.md

 1. disable PAIOC in the $[-5, 256]$ range
 2. instrument integer object creation to record frequency of object creation per value
 3. use the resulting build of CPython to execute a variety of Python programs
-4. observe the measured frequencies, and use it to determine a range.
+4. observe the measured frequencies and use it to determine a range.

 Let's examine each step in detail.